sshkarupa/cbr/README.md

+# Сurrency parser
-# Web parser of currencies from the Central Bank of Russia
+Web parser of currencies from the Central Bank of Russia